 Challenge #2.
 Cybersecurity and Privacy

 Cybersecurity is a very hot topic in recent days, as it has been integrated into the business industry.
 The ever-changing nature of the accounting industry makes it difficult for practicing accountants to protect their data from hackers.
-As CPA firms are onboarding new cloud-based services to store their data, the security level has become a sea of worry.
+As CPA firms are onboarding a new cloud based document management system for accounting to store their data, the security level has become a sea of worry.
 CPAs need to take defensive steps to protect themselves from new technology, such as using VPN or antivirus software.
 In order to protect their clients’ data, CPA firms cannot afford to remain stagnant.

 Challenge #3.
 Expectation Oriented Solutions